-Candidates for graduation must have earned a minimum cumulative overall grade point average of at least 2.0 on all coursework at Brevard College and 2.0 on all courses required for each major and minor field of study at Brevard College.
+Candidates for graduation must have earned a minimum cumulative overall grade point average of at least 2.0 in all coursework at Brevard College and a minimum cumulative grade point average of at least 2.0 in all courses required for each major and minor field of study at Brevard College.
 Majors may have more stringent requirements; see major descriptions elsewhere in this publication.